The Holy Family of Jesus, Mary and Joseph, December 27

 But once the dream becomes a reality, we then begin to realize that raising a family is hard work.
 It is a journey which can be filled with many wonderful highs, along with the experience of anxieties and some very disconcerting or disquieting lows.

-Today, we celebrate the Feast of the Holy Family – Jesus, Mary and Joseph.
+Today, on this first Sunday after Christmas, we celebrate the Solemnity of The Holy Family – Jesus, Mary and Joseph.
 And their family was no exception to the concerns which every mother and father have for their children in our world, both then and today.

 We try our best to care for them with tender love from the moment they are born.
 We nurture them through their childhood years.
 We worry about them as teenagers.
 And as they enter the years of young adulthood, we pray that they will make choices in their lives which will best enable them to make moral and just decisions, not only for themselves but also for their loved ones.